For those who don’t yet know you, could you introduce yourself, tell us about your work, inspiration and style?

 You lived in Paris some time ago, you also lived in New York and recently moved to San Francisco.
 Does every one of these big cities inspire you in a different way?

 Yes, and I love them all!
 While living in Paris I was inspired by the beauty and detail of everything the French do- the details of their pastries, vitrines, packaging and their personal style.
 They are impeccable when it comes to presentation.

 As for New York, it’s the energy that inspires me most.
 Everyone is very passionate and hardworking and never gives up.
 I admire and love that determination.
 Another thing I love about New Yorkers is their uniqueness.
 No one conforms, but instead makes their mark to be different.
 I love New York street style because each person’s style tells you a little bit about who they are.

 And, in California, my inspiration most definitely comes from nature.
 I live about 20 minutes outside of San Francisco on a mountain and am outdoors constantly- hiking, working, gardening.
 There’s no better inspiration than nature itself.
-(As I’m typing this I am overlooking the Agean Sea in Folegandros, Greece.
-I’ve come up with the most beautiful Agean color palette to use on my designs- I love it here!)
+(As I’m typing this I am overlooking the Aegean Sea in Folegandros, Greece.
+I’ve come up with the most beautiful Aegean color palette to use on my designs- I love it here!)

 xx Thanks Kirby and safe travels! xx